wzWang1991/TCP-Protocol-implementation/README.md

 	If you don't use proxy, the estimated RTT may become 0, which make timeout becomes 0.
 It's not good to transmit packet with timeout=0.
 So I set the minimum timeout to 10ms.

+- ACK number

+	In my program, ack number is closer to TCP protocol but not GBN.
+When a receiver received a packet, it will send its expected sequence number as its ack number.
+So the sender should set the base to expected number, but not expected number - 1.

 - Head: